MariamSh03/PINN/README.md

    ```
 3. **Open your browser** - Streamlit will automatically open `http://localhost:8501`

-The application will start with a clean, light-themed interface optimized for scientific computing visualization.
+The application will start with a clean interface optimized for scientific computing visualization.

 ## 📊 What This Application Does